“All knowledge carries burdens.”

 Emil: Emil nods.
 “I can make it through this.”

 GM: “Ha’shem restored Job’s fortunes and blessed him with twice as much as he had before,” the rabbi concurs.
-“Life holds many pains, but it will always go on, and bring new blessings with it.”
+“Life holds many pains, but it will always continue and bring new blessings.”

 “As for today’s Kabbalah class, we will be spending that examining the sefirot of the world of Beriya, the world of Creation.
 The word ‘sefira’ derives from ‘sippur’, the Hebrew word for ‘story.’
 A perfect story describes an event clearly and succinctly to the listener, such that he can picture the event in all of its details as if he had seen it himself.
 We will be discussing how, like the apple whose imperfections you demonstrated, all stories fall short of this perfect ideal.
 But we may still strive for that state, and begin by acknowledging such phenomena as the Rashomon effect…”